BUGS, BUGS, and more BUG Keys.

 Semi Automatic keys, or Bugs as they are sometimes known, send dashes normally and dots automatically.
 Try this Virtual Bug key animation by Geoffrey Noles / AE4RV : Virtual Bug Project v.2

 222.....
 MECOGRAPH Bug Key circa 1908/09.
 First bug to beat the Vibroplex patent.
 Horace Martin's Vibroplex design created dots by tensioning a spring, but this design of morse code key creates dots by releasing tension on the spring and was invented by William Coffe.
-Stamped on the side of the base is the serial number 05596.
-On the shorting lever mechanism is printed: Mecograph Co.
+Mecograph Co.
 Cleveland, O, U.S.A.
 Patented FEB 13,06.
 MAY 28,07.
 MAY 5,08.
-A true gem, and in original box!

 082.....
 Australian Bug THE BUZZA Type 100 circa 1940s.
 Used at Sydney Maritime Coast Station "VIS".